 That may still be true for a lot of tradeline companies, but Tradeline Supply Company, LLC has been a leader in revolutionizing the tradeline industry and making tradelines affordable for everyone.

 Our fully automated online platform allows us to keep costs down and provide fairly priced tradelines to consumers.

-Our tradelines range in price from as low as $150 to around $1500.
+Our tradelines range in prices depending on the age of the tradeline.
 Our inventory of thousands of tradelines means virtually everyone can find tradelines that fit their needs as well as their budget.

 People often assume that primary tradelines are superior to authorized user tradelines.
 They think that since authorized users are not legally liable for a credit account, primary tradelines must be more powerful, but this belief is somewhat misguided.

 When it comes to building credit, the ultimate goal is to open your own primary accounts and maintain a positive history on those accounts, so in this sense, primary tradelines are a necessity.

 However, when it comes to buying tradelines, trying to buy a primary tradeline is generally not a good idea.
 Firstly, the primary tradeline industry is full of scams and questionable practices, some of which may even be illegal.